Cyphs/SteamDeckSTR/README.md

 * Copying required files from Vortex's Documents folder to the game's Documents folder
   * plugins.txt, loadorder.txt, etc.
-* Setting up script extenders to launch through Steam
+* Setting up SkyrimTogether to launch through Steam when running the game normally.

 The game's post-deploy script should be ran every time after modding in Vortex.